-If boiling is not possible, or to add a layer of protection after boiling (after cool down), another very effective way to make water safe to drink is to add a specific amount of regular household bleach.
-Bleach contains about 5 to 6 percent chlorine, which will disinfect the water if added in the right amount.
+Another effective way to make water safe to drink is to add a specific amount of regular household bleach.
+Depending on brand or concentration, regular household bleach contains between 5.25 and 8.25 percent available chlorine (liquid sodium hypochlorite), which will disinfect the water if added in the right amount.

 How to purify water with Bleach

-- Use regular liquid bleach (any brand).
-The only active ingredient should be sodium hypochlorite (concentration 5.25 – 6 percent).
-If you also see sodium hydroxide on the ingredient list, it is apparently OK and safe.
+Use regular liquid household bleach (any brand); however the only active ingredient should be sodium hypochlorite.
 Do not use bleach that contain soaps, perfumes, or dyes.
 Be sure to read the label.
-The “Regular” household bleach is usually fine for this.

-Facts about chlorine level for safe drinking water
+‘CDC’ instructions for safe drinking water with bleach:

 From the CDC, Centers for Disease Control, “If you don’t have clean, safe, bottled water and if boiling is not possible, you often can make water safer to drink by using a disinfectant, such as unscented household chlorine bleach”

-Add 1/8 teaspoon (or 8 drops; about 0.625 milliliters) of unscented liquid household chlorine (5–6%) bleach for each gallon of clear water (or 2 drops of bleach for each liter or each quart of clear water).
+Add 1/8 teaspoon (or 8 drops; about 0.625 milliliters) of unscented liquid household chlorine (5–6% sodium hypochlorite) bleach for each gallon of clear water (or 2 drops of bleach for each liter or each quart of clear water).